 Substantive Consolidation of Related Cases.

 Motion.
-Unless otherwise ordered by the Court, motions for substantive consolidation must be presented in each of the subject cases, be served on all creditors and parties in interest, and specify which case the party filing the motion (the “movant”) seeks designated as the lead case.
+Unless otherwise ordered by the Court, motions for substantive consolidation must be presented in each of the subject cases, be served on all creditors and parties in interest, and specify which case the movant seeks to have designated as the lead case.

 Consolidated Master Mailing List.
-Within 7 days of the entry of the order of substantive consolidation, the party who obtained the order must file with the Clerk a consolidated master mailing list constituting an aggregate master mailing list of all interested parties in all the substantively consolidated cases without duplication.
+Within seven days of the entry of the order of substantive consolidation, the party who obtained the order must file with the Clerk a consolidated master mailing list constituting an aggregate master mailing list of all interested parties in all the substantively consolidated cases without duplication.
 This master mailing list must comply with the requirements set forth in these Rules.
 See Vt.
 LBR 1007-3.